honestbank/kp/docs/docs/middlewares/custom-middleware.md

 ### Usage {#usage}

 :::warning
-Because we're using the RetryCountFromContext, we'll need to make sure that's setup before we add our middleware.
-Not doing that will cause the count being returned 0 for every try and log won't be printed.
+Because the `RetryCountFromContext` is being used, `middlewares.RetryCount` needs to be added before the `LogMiddleware`.
 :::

 ```go